fastoch/Networking/Computer_Networking.md

 The **router** is the most common device used to connect different networks together.
 It utilizes software programming to learn about routes between networks.

+---

 ### Security Devices

+#### Firewall

+A firewall can be placed on routers or hosts (software-based) or can be its own device (appliance).
+It functions at multiple layers of the OSI model: layers 2, 3, 4 and 7.

+It blocks packets from entering or leaving the network via:
+- stateless inspection
+- stateful inspection

+**Stateless inspection:**
+The firewall will examine every packet against a set of rules.
+When a packet matches a rule, the rule is enforced, and the specified action is taken.

+**Stateful inspection**:
+The firewall will only examine the state of the connection between networks.
+Specifically, when a connection is made from an internal network to an external network, the firewall will not examine
+any packets returning from the external connection.
+As a general rule, external connections are not allowed to be initiated with the internal network.

+Firewalls are the first line of defense in protecting the internal network from outside threats.

+---

+#### Intrusion Detection System (IDS)

+An IDS is a passive system designed to identify when a network breach or attack against the network is occurring.
+It's usually designed to inform a network administrator when a breach or attack has occurred through log files, SMS, or
+email notifications.

+An IDS cannot prevent or stop a breach or attack on its own.
+It receives a copy of all traffic and evaluates it against a set of standards.

 @8min